-New coworkers and paid residential support staff attend an Introductory Course one half day a week throughout their first year of service.
+New coworkers and paid residential support staff attend an Introductory Course one day a week throughout their first year of service.
 Topics include Positive Approaches, trauma, mental health, autism, sexuality and relationships, and an introduction to anthroposophy.
 The Introductory Course allows time for people to connect and share about their living and working experiences, and to receive guidance on specific issues.
 Training on other topics, including CQL’s Personal Outcomes Measures, is also provided throughout the year.

 In addition to formal trainings, coworkers receive on-the-job coaching from experienced coworkers and staff in their houses, classrooms or work areas.

 We believe that people who serve at Camphill Soltane will become the leaders of tomorrow, with a natural ability to transform society with the insights gained through service.
 Our investment in our coworkers begins with challenging admissions requirements, and continues with the support and training that we provide to coworkers throughout their service.

 Prospective co-workers must be in good physical and mental health, and be at least 21 years old.
 They must have a full grasp of the English language and be able to communicate well.
 Camphill Soltane welcomes applications from individuals from any country worldwide, although it is difficult to obtain visas for service from some countries.
 Couples and families may apply for coworker positions; however, each adult individual must complete their own application.
 Because we depend on coworkers to take people to off-site locations for activities, etc., we require all coworkers to come with a valid driver's license.